 In its earliest stages, a hammer toe is flexible enough that it can be fixed with conservative treatments, but you still need to seek the advice of an expert podiatrist at the first sign of the abnormality.
 Once the toe becomes rigid, you may need hammer toe correction surgery.
 If you have a toe joint that’s bent, painful, and difficult to move, have your feet examined by a foot specialist at Clifton podiatry practice for a firm diagnosis and effective treatment.

 Request For ConsultationBOOK CONSULTATION

 Once the surgery is complete, you may experience some stiffness and swelling in the toe.
-That’s normal and disappears.
+Swelling is a normal part of the healing process.
+In some cases, it can persist even up to 6 months after the hammertoe operation.
+That’s normal.
 It may take up to 12 weeks to be able to wear most of your own shoes.
 You may need a wide, soft, and deep shoe in the meantime.
 Dr. Petkov is always on hand to support and guide you throughout the rehabilitation phase, hence, a swift and healthy recovery can be guaranteed.